bhoward/focsipedia/docs/logic/deduction.md

 \}\\ \hline\therefore
 r, \quad\lor E\ i, j, k
 \end{array} $$

+[^2]: Part of this complication is an inherent asymmetry in deduction: while our arguments may have multiple premises, they may only have one conclusion.
+A rule that was somehow "dual" to $\land I$ would need to have two conclusions.
+There is another formulation of logic, known as the "sequent calculus" (see https://en.wikipedia.org/wiki/Sequent_calculus), where arguments may have multiple conclusions, and this asymmetry disappears.
+However, natural deduction has a cleaner connection to functional programming, as we will see later on.

 In words, this says that we have our disjunction, $p\lor q$, labeled $i$, plus two nested subproofs, labeled $j$ and $k$ (as always, in an actual proof, these parts